Sidney Frank: Personal life, death and aftermath

 Frank married twice.
 His first wife, Louise "Skippy" Rosenstiel, was the daughter of Lewis Rosenstiel; she died in 1973, at the age of 50.
-They had two children: Matthew Frank and Cathy Frank Finkelstein Halstead, who was married and divorced from James A. Finkelstein, a son of Jerry Finkelstein's.
+They had two children: Matthew Frank and Cathy Frank Finkelstein Halstead, who was married and divorced from James A. Finkelstein, a son of Jerry Finkelstein.
 In 1975, he married Marian Elinor Ombres.

 Frank died January 10, 2006, on a private plane in flight between San Diego, California, and Vancouver, British Columbia, at the age of 86 from heart failure.
 He was declared dead in San Francisco, California.
 On his plane were several nurses and medical doctors as well as a defibrillator, but he could not be revived.
 Services were held at Riverside Memorial Chapel.
 He is buried in the Rosenstiel family plot at United Jewish Cemeteries in Cincinnati.
 His daughter Cathy Frank Halstead is currently chairwoman of Sidney Frank Importing Company.
 She is also an artist and a co-founder of the Tippet Rise Art Center in Montana.

 Daughter Cathy Frank figured prominently in a highly publicized case regarding her grandfather's will that led to the disbarment of the controversial lawyer Roy Cohn.
 In 1975, Cohn had entered the hospital room of a dying and comatose Rosenstiel, forced a pen to his hand, and lifted it to the will in an attempt to make himself and Cathy Frank beneficiaries.
 The resulting marks were determined in court to be indecipherable and in no way a valid signature.
 In 1986, Cohn was disbarred for unethical and unprofessional conduct in the case, as well as for misappropriation of clients' funds and lying on a bar application.

 Sidney Frank, and his son Matthew Frank, also sued the Rosenstiel estate, each in a separate action.

 Jägermeister bought the entire company and Cathy Frank is no longer an officer in the Jägermeister owned company.

 Sidney Frank Importing Company (SFIC) changed its name to Mast-Jägermeister US after its takeover by the German herbal liqueur producer in 2015.